microsoft/go-sqlcmd/README.md

 - `-u` The generated Unicode output file will have the UTF16 Little-Endian Byte-order mark (BOM) written to it.
 - Some behaviors that were kept to maintain compatibility with `OSQL` may be changed, such as alignment of column headers for some data types.
 - All commands must fit on one line, even `EXIT`.
 Interactive mode will not check for open parentheses or quotes for commands and prompt for successive lines.
 The ODBC sqlcmd allows the query run by `EXIT(query)` to span multiple lines.
+- `-i` now requires multiple arguments for the switch to be separated by `,`.

 ### Miscellaneous enhancements